nanddeepn/nanddeepn.github.io/_posts/2026-02-28-foundry-models-in-copilot-studio.md

 ---
 ## Introduction

-If you want your Copilot Studio agent to use a **specific AI model** (for example a model you deployed in **Azure AI Foundry**), you don't need to build a custom connector or call an API manually for many scenarios.
-Copilot Studio now supports **"Bring your own model for your prompts"**-a native way to connect **Azure AI Foundry models** and use them directly inside **Prompt tools / prompt actions**.
+If you want your Copilot Studio agent to use a **specific AI model** (for example a model you deployed in **Microsoft Foundry**), you don't need to build a custom connector or call an API manually for many scenarios.
+Copilot Studio now supports **"Bring your own model for your prompts"**-a native way to connect **Microsoft Foundry models** and use them directly inside **Prompt tools / prompt actions**.

-This article explains the correct flow (as per the Microsoft documentation you shared), how to configure it, what it supports/doesn't support, and how to use it in real agent scenarios.

 ## What "Bring Your Own Model for Prompts" Actually Means

 Copilot Studio has a **Prompt tool** (prompt action).
 When you create a prompt, you can select which model should run that prompt.

 - By default, you see **managed models**.
-- With this feature, you can **connect models from Azure AI Foundry / Model catalog** and pick them in the prompt's **Model** dropdown.
+- With this feature, you can **connect models from Microsoft Foundry / Model catalog** and pick them in the prompt's **Model** dropdown.

-So the key point is:
+> [!NOTE]

-**You're not replacing the whole agent's brain globally.**
+> **You're not replacing the whole agent's brain globally.**
-You're choosing **which model runs a specific prompt action** inside your agent.
+> You're choosing **which model runs a specific prompt action** inside your agent.

 ## Key Capabilities

-**1) Large model choice via Azure AI Foundry Model Catalog**
+**1) Large model choice via Microsoft Foundry Model Catalog**

-Microsoft highlights access to models such as GPT 4.5, Llama, DeepSeek, and "1,800+ more" through Azure AI Foundry's model catalog-available to use in Copilot Studio prompts through this integration.
+Microsoft highlights access to models such as GPT 4.5, Llama, DeepSeek, and 11,000+ more through Microsoft Foundry's model catalog-available to use in Copilot Studio prompts through this integration.

 **2) Prompt can be added as a tool or inside a topic**